imwithiu/ECE2112-SAMPANG-PA4/README.md

 **Objectives:**

 By the end of this activity, students should be able to:
-1. load an excel dataset into a Pandas DataFrame;
+1. load an XLSX dataset into a Pandas DataFrame;
 2. select rows and columns using positional and label-based indexing;
 3. filter records using conditions on a DataFrame column; and
 4. extract a well-defined subset of data without changing the source data.